qazer2687/dotfiles/README.md

 - Has a full-fledged i3 environment.
 - Comes with Github Actions for flake validation.
 - Nix-Direnv for programming dependencies and tools.
+- A module disabling mouse-acceleration for precision.
+- Integration with gnome-keyring for storing user secrets.

 ## Structure 🧱